 Education/training.
 In addition to practice, you have to be trained/educated in whatever skill you want to pursue.
 That might mean a degree, continuing education classes, lessons, coaching, or and apprenticeship with a master of your craft.
 However you do it, you have to receive instruction from a qualified teacher.
-Nobody wakes up and plays Mozart without some lessons.
+Nobody wakes up and just knows how to do something like computer programming without some lessons.
 If you pursue your education and training, find good teachers, and keep advancing when one teacher can no longer teach you anything new, you’ll find yourself slowly mastering your craft.

 Dedication and drive.
 To succeed at anything, you have to want to do it.
 I’d never succeed as a seamstress because I just don’t want to.
 But I can succeed at writing because I want to do it.
 More days than not, I feel like I have to write or my day isn’t complete.
 I’m also driven to succeed because this is how I make my living and, frankly, I don’t think I could do anything else.
 So I have to make this work or I’ll starve.
 That drive and dedication pushes me to practice on days I don’t want to.
 It gets me out to conferences when I’d rather watch TV.
 If you are dedicated to your craft and have the drive to succeed at it, talent doesn’t matter so much because you will keep working and pushing even when you’d rather not.
 Some talented people rest and take it easy, thinking their talent will carry them.
 The “untalented” can often surpass such half-baked efforts through hard work.